Valuing Restricted Stock Units

-Upon vesting, the RSU holder receives shares in the company (or cash equivalents), which are able to be sold at their discretion.
+Upon vesting, the RSU holder receives shares in the company (or cash equivalents), which can be sold at their discretion.
 Therefore, the stock price at the Valuation Date may serve as a baseline value for the RSU.
 Of course, there are other factors that may materially increase or decrease this baseline value.

 Expected Volatility of the Stock Price through the Vesting Period

 Most stock prices are not stable – their price may increase or decrease between the valuation date and the vesting date.
-Fortunately, CBV’s are able to implement various notional hedging strategies that eliminate the price risk between the valuation date and the vesting date.
-The price volatility of the stock (i.e. the measure of the variation of stock prices over time) is an important input when determining the cost or benefit of implementing these strategies.
+Fortunately, CBV’s are able to calculate the impact of notional hedging strategies that notionally eliminate the price risk between the valuation date and the vesting date.
+The volatility of the stock (i.e., the measure of the variation of stock prices over time) is an important input when determining the cost or benefit of implementing these hedging strategies.

 Taxes Payable upon Vesting

-The employee receiving an RSU (i.e. the holder) does not incur any taxes when the RSU is initially granted.
-Instead, RSUs are considered to be income upon vesting, and a portion of the shares (or cash equivalents) may be withheld to pay income taxes.
+The employee receiving an RSU (i.e., the holder) does not incur any taxes when the RSU is initially granted.
+Instead, RSUs are considered income upon vesting and a portion of the shares (or cash equivalents) may be withheld to pay income taxes.
 The employee’s income tax rate, therefore, may be an important input when assessing the RSU’s value.

 Likelihood of Vesting

 RSUs are issued through a vesting plan and are distributed after completing a specified number of years of service.
-Therefore, if an employee does not reach these service requirements (for example: if they leave the company to work for a competitor), the RSUs may not vest and any value is forfeited.
+Therefore, the likelihood of the employee reaching the specified number of years for the RSUs to vest must be considered when assigning value to an employee’s RSUs.

 Time Value of Money

 At Davis Martindale, we have experience valuing all types of compensation arrangements.
-If you need an expert to value your RSUs, we would love to work with you, give the experts at Davis Martindale a call.
+If you need an expert to value your RSUs, we would love to work with you.

 Work With Us